porridgewithraisins/coffee-pesto/README.md

 ### To temporarily pause clipboard history

 You just have to create a file `~/.coffeepesto/pause`.
 Remove that file to resume.
+No need to restart the background app or anything.

 ### Cross-device sync